ismailalammar/logsys/README.md

 ## How it works
 basically it is a function that takes two parameters: \
 1 - path : the location in the server that you want to store the log -----> string \
-2 - content : what you want to stroe ------> string
+2 - content : what you want to store ------> string

 ```c#